 The Minister and Deputy Minister of Home Affairs, Dr Aaron Motsoaledi and Hon.
 Njabulo Bheka Nzuza respectively, announced these changes during the Home Affairs Budget Vote on 10 July.

-Nationals from seven countries no longer need visitor visas when coming to South Africa
+Nationals from seven countries to enjoy visa-free travel when coming to South Africa

 The Department of Home Affairs has decided to scrap visitor visas for seven countries in a bid to boost tourism.
 The seven countries added to the list of 175 already enjoying visa-free travel to South Africa are: